 The intention should also be to change your lifestyle and travel indefinitely.
 Turning away from settling down, and choosing to be a nomad on the go for a while.

-4. Travel without worrying about money by becoming Financially Independent
+4. Travel around the world without worrying about money

 We have previously written a guide on how to travel without worrying about money based on our own experience.
 The idea is to build a portfolio of assets that will generate sufficient income to cover your trip expenses on a regular basis.

 Here is an example of such an asset.

 You may already own your apartment or house.
 When you are away traveling the world, you won’t be using it yourself, so you may rent it out and use some of the income to cover your trip’s expenses.

 There are plenty of other options out there such as stocks and bonds.
 You have to pick the ones that resonate with you the most.

 Here is what to consider when pursuing this option

 You could be Financially Independent in some places, but not in others